 Legal Status for a Foreign Spouse of an Israeli – Interview Process

 According to the Israeli Law of citizenship and Supreme Court rulings on this subject, partners of Israeli citizens or permanent residents have the right to come and live in Israel with their Israeli spouse or partner.
-There are two methods to open a Joint Life Application for an Israeli who wishes to invite a foreign citizen spouse to Israel:
+There are two methods to open a Joint Life Application and receive a “friendship visa” for an Israeli who wishes to invite a foreign citizen spouse to Israel:

 - A marriage procedure – invitation of a married spouse to Israel.